GTPB/ELIXIR-Train-the-Trainer-Dev/_episodes/S4E4 - Feedback.md

 - Assessing learner reactions to teachers and teaching thus providing context-specific feedback that can improve teaching within a particular course.
 - Assessing learner reactions to class activities, assignments, and materials thus giving instructors information that will help them improve their course materials and assignments.
-- Assessing learner reactions to course organisational aspects, thus providing the organiser information that will help him or her to improve the course organisation;
+- Assessing learner reactions to course organisational aspects, thus providing the organiser information that will help him or her to improve the course organisation.

+---

 ![](https://i.imgur.com/Esk9qub.png)